aflin/rampart/docs/source/rampart-main.rst

      return 1;
    }

-The following could be compiled with GCC as follows:
+This could be compiled with GCC as follows:

 ``cc -I/usr/local/rampart/include -fPIC -shared -Wl,-soname,times3.so -o times3.so times3.c``